tsari/docker-xdebug-phpstorm/README.md

 # docker-xdebug-phpstorm
 Shell script to enable "single click debugging" of unit/codeception tests from within phpstorm.

-You will be able to run/debug all tests, a single file or a single method.
+You will be able to run/debug all tests, a directory, a single file or a single method.

 ### Why?
 Have you ever tried to debug a project and its tests that runs in a docker container?